-- Visiting countries to which the United Kingdom Foreign and Commonwealth Office (FCO) has recommended against travel - Visiting countries outside the European Union1 - Visiting recognised hazardous areas, for example factories, quarries, mountains & cliffs, glaciers, caves & mines, high crime neighbourhoods, regions of known political instability and warfare, regions identified by the FCO as carrying a high risk of terrorism and regions affected by disease prevalence or outbreak as identified by the World Health Organisation (WHO), including malaria, dengue fever, avian 'flu, swine 'flu etc. - Visiting hostile environments, e.g. large rivers, lakes, the sea or areas at high risk from natural disasters such as earthquake, hurricane or typhoon - Visiting areas which are more than 12 hours from medical facilities
+- Visiting countries to which the United Kingdom Foreign and Commonwealth Office (FCO) has recommended against travel - Visiting countries that are categorised as high or extreme risk on the AIG TravelGuard site - Visiting recognised hazardous areas, for example factories, quarries, mountains & cliffs, glaciers, caves & mines, high crime neighbourhoods, regions of known political instability and warfare, regions identified by the FCO as carrying a high risk of terrorism and regions affected by disease prevalence or outbreak as identified by the World Health Organisation (WHO), including malaria, dengue fever, avian 'flu, swine 'flu etc. - Visiting hostile environments, e.g. large rivers, lakes, the sea or areas at high risk from natural disasters such as earthquake, hurricane or typhoon - Visiting areas which are more than 12 hours from medical facilities - Working with chemical, biological or allergenic hazards - Research with children, animals, illegal substances or illegal activities or where there are ethical considerations.